Waalhaven and the Island of Ysselmonde

-Still - generally speaking - Student could have been a happy man.
+Generally speaking - Student could have been a happy man.
 All vital bridges in the entire theatre had been seized intact and were successfully defended thusfar, the Island Ysselmonde was sealed off from its surrounding approaches and Waalhaven was firmly in his hands too.
 Worries rose however over the delicate situation in Rotterdam and Dordrecht, as well as the arrival of mysterious [Student knew nothing of course of the retreat of the Light Division from Brabant] fresh and strong Dutch troops at Alblasserdam.
 Also - but we will refer to that later - he was very much worried about the fate of his troops that had landed around The Hague.
 News had already reached him that this operation seemed to develop in a troublesome way.

-On the Dutch side there was only reason for great concern.
+On the Dutch side there was only reason for great or the greatest concern.
 GHQ had to coop with direct danger from massive German landings around the Hague.
-It was well aware of the imminent threat in the south too, where not only the Peel-Raam line was about to crumble, but where the German airborne operation had caused the huge upset of a lost but capacitated airforce base south of Rotterdam as well as the dangerous German seizure of the Moerdijk bridges.
+The General Staff was well aware of the imminent threat in the south too, where not only the Peel-Raam line was about to crumble, but where the German airborne operation had caused the huge upset of a lost but capacitated airforce base south of Rotterdam as well as the dangerous German seizure of the Moerdijk bridges.
 The French CIC had contacted the Dutch CIC and assured the latter that the Moerdijk bridges would be pray for the troops of the French 7th Army that were hurrying north.
 That left the focus of the Dutch on retaking Waalhaven, or at least put it out of action so that further German reinforcements could be denied.
-Meanwhile it was realized that Rotterdam needed reinforcements from the Field Army, whereas the Light Division was ordered to cross the Noord overnight and retake Waalhaven before dawn.
+Meanwhile it was realized that Rotterdam needed reinforcements from the Field Army, whilst the Light Division was ordered to cross the Noord overnight and retake Waalhaven before dawn.
 RAF support had been arranged.
 Around midnight Waalhaven was to be raided by strategic bombers from the RAF, after which the Light Division could go ahead with its offensive operation on the Island of Ysselmonde.
 Some sort of confidence grew in the Hague that matters could still be turned into Dutch favour.

 Balance of a day